manolo20/course-nlp/README.md

 # A Code-First Intro to Natural Language Processing

+Rachel Thomas and Jeremy Howard course on NLP

 You can find out about the course in [this blog post](https://www.fast.ai/2019/07/08/fastai-nlp/) and all [lecture videos are available here](https://www.youtube.com/playlist?list=PLtmWHNX-gukKocXQOkQjuVxglSDYWsSh9).

 This course was originally taught in the [University of San Francisco's Masters of Science in Data Science](https://www.usfca.edu/arts-sciences/graduate-programs/analytics) program, summer 2019.
 The course is taught in Python with Jupyter Notebooks, using libraries such as sklearn, nltk, pytorch, and fastai.